1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942 Nickel

-The difference?
+The difference in value?
 Regular 1942 nickels trade for under a dollar in most grades.
-But the silver versions—marked with a large P or S above Monticello—start at $1.50 in decent shape and climb to over $100 for high-grade pieces with full steps.
+But the silver versions — marked with a large P or S above Monticello — start at well over their face value thanks to silver content alone and climb to over $100 for high-grade pieces with Full Steps (FS).
 Some rare varieties have sold for over $32,000.

-Check the back of your 1942 nickel.
-A large P or S above the building means you’ve got silver.
-A small D to the right, or no mintmark at all, means it’s the regular type.
-Let’s break down what each one is worth.
+Check the reverse of your 1942 nickel.
+A large P or S above the dome of Monticello means you’ve got a silver war nickel.
+A small D to the right of Monticello — or no mintmark at all — means it’s the regular copper-nickel type.
+Let’s break down exactly what each one is worth.

 1942 Nickel Value By Variety